-Implementation of CANopen devices with commercial CANopen Stacks, like the emtas CANopen Stack, is easy in fast.
+Implementation of CANopen devices with commercial CANopen Stacks, like the emotas CANopen Stack, is easy in fast.
 At least in C and C++.
-But when it comes to other languages some kind of wrappers are needed, because most of the stacks come the programing language Ansi C. This short article is supposed to show a easy way how to get a ANSI C CANopen Stack into the Python environment.
+But when it comes to other languages some kind of wrappers are needed, because most of the stacks come the programing language ANSI C. This short article is supposed to show a easy way how to get a ANSI C CANopen Stack into the Python environment.

 Creating the C Library

-The first thing we need is a C Library of the Stack, so ion Windows you would create a .dll, in Linux a .so, and on Mac a .dylib.
+The first thing we need is a C Library of the Stack, so on Windows one would create a .dll, in Linux a .so, and on Mac a .dylib.
 Especially under Windows you have to be careful which export version of our public API you are using.
 There are two way, using __stdcall or __declspec(dllexport).
 Depending on that you have to choose the right way of creating callbacks for the stack.
 We will see an example later.
 In this article we are using a Windows dll, and we used __stdcall for the export of the API.

 Using Python ctypes to call C functions